 1. Pick the Right Colors for the Notification Icon

-Notification design involves several thoughtful steps to increase the user engagement metrics.
+Notification design involves several thoughtful steps to increase user engagement metrics.

-The most crucial step in notification creation is color choice for notification text and icon.
+The most crucial step in notification creation is color choice for notification text and icons.

 Modern research shows that colors have a psychological impact on consumers.